NuGet/docs.microsoft.com-nuget/docs/release-notes/NuGet-5.5.md

 * msbuild /restore works with Packages.Config

-* Safely handling untrusted XML in the client code
+* Change the way we read XML files

 **Bug:**